syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/shapes.md

 ## Native

 Diagram provides support to embed SVG element into a node.
-The shape property of node allows you to set the type of node.
+The shape property of node allows to set the type of node.
 To create a [`native`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Shapes.html) node, it should be set as **native**.
-The following code illustrates how a native node is created.

 {% if page.publishingplatform == "aspnet-core" %}